Jancy-2006/ass-projects/READme.md

 A digital café webpage designed using HTML and CSS.

 It contains:
-- Café heading and tagline
+- Cafe heading and tagline
 - Starters menu
 - Main course menu
 - Drinks menu